imixs/imixs-marty/src/site/markdown/plugins/profileplugin.md

 ## Translate UserIDs into Display Names

-In additon the Plugin provides a mechanism to translate elements of an activityEntity to replace placeholders for a user id with the corresponding user name.
+In addition the Plugin provides a mechanism to translate elements of an activityEntity to replace placeholders for a user id with the corresponding user name.
 There for the plugin uses the profileService EJB

 Example: